Carla Suárez Navarro: 2010

 Suárez Navarro had a good start to 2010, making the second round of the Auckland Open before losing to top seed Flavia Pennetta, in straight sets.
 She then made the quarterfinal of the Hobart International losing to No. 2 seed Shahar Pe'er in a close three-setter.

 At the Australian Open, Suárez Navarro made it to the third round before losing to top seed, the defending (and eventual) champion Serena Williams, 0–6, 3–6.

 She was upset in the first round of the Copa Colsanitas by world No. 198, Kristina Antoniychuk, 1–6, 4–6, then made it to the semifinals of the Mexican Open in Acapulco before losing to Polona Hercog 3–6, 5–7.

 Unseeded at the Indian Wells Open, Suárez Navarro reached the fourth round, losing to Alisa Kleybanova 6–2, 6–7, 4–6.
-Along the way, she gained one of the biggest wins of her career by defeating world No. 3 and top seed Svetlana Kuznetsova, 6–4, 4–6, 6–1 in the second round.
+Along the way, she gained one of the biggest wins of her career by defeating world No. 3 and top seed, Svetlana Kuznetsova, 6–4, 4–6, 6–1 in the second round.

 She reached the final of the Andalucia Tennis Experience in Marbella for the second year in a row, losing to Flavia Pennetta 2–6, 6–4, 3–6.

 Suarez Navarro suffered an ankle injury at the tournament in Fes, Morocco.
 She returned to play in the French Open, losing her first-round match to Olga Govortsova 6–7, 1–6, she remained sidelined until the US Open.

 2011

 Carla began the season at Auckland.
 As the ninth seed, she was upset in round two by Heather Watson.
 She also lost early in Hobart to Alberta Brianti.

-Going into the Australian Open, she defeated American Christina McHale by 4–6, 6–3, 6–4; but lost to eventual titlist Kim Clijsters of Belgium in the following round.
-Next she represented Spain at the Fed Cup against Estonia in Tallinn, where she had a 1–1 record; getting past Anett Kontaveit but falling to Kaia Kanepi.
+Going into the Australian Open, she defeated American Christina McHale but lost to eventual titlist Kim Clijsters of Belgium in the following round.
+Next, she represented Spain at the Fed Cup against Estonia in Tallinn, where she had a 1–1 record, getting past Anett Kontaveit but falling to Kaia Kanepi.

 Then, Suárez followed an early loss in Paris with a semifinal and a quarterfinal, in Bogotá and Acapulco, respectively.
 An elbow injury caused her to stop playing for two and a half months and withdraw from Roland Garros.

 She returned to the competition at the Open de Marseille, where she beat Sun Shengnan and Aleksandra Wozniak to make the quarterfinals, but was beaten by home crowd favourite Pauline Parmentier.

 She failed to qualify for Wimbledon, losing to Ekaterina Ivanova in round two.

-In early September, Suárez reached round four of the US Open for the first time, defeating Mathilde Johansson, Simona Halep and compatriot Silvia Soler Espinosa.
+In early September, Suárez reached round four of the US Open for the first time, defeating Mathilde Johansson, Simona Halep and compatriot Sílvia Soler Espinosa.
 However, her run was ended by Andrea Petkovic.